C520S/AnJoYi_Home_Cooking/README.md

 - **Node**
 - **Express**
 - **JavaScript**
--

 ## **Database**
 - **MYSQL DATABASE**

-# Design of the database
 ![Local Image](./ANJoYi%20Home%20Cooking/Picture1.png)

+# FAQ
+Unfortunately, due to the loss of the local database, I no longer have a way to keep it running.